fran-tor/to-do-app/README.md

 # To Do app

 This project is an application to manage tasks, the user can create, edit and delete them.
-The app allows the user to filter the tasks by name, priority and state (done or undoen), in addition to sort by priority or due date.
-It also has a metrics section where the user can see the average time beetween the creation and done date of all the tasks and also by priority.
+The app allows the user to filter the tasks by name, priority and state (done or undone), in addition to sort by priority or due date.
+It also has a metrics section where the user can see the average time between the creation and done date of all the tasks and also by priority.

 ![Screenshot](/assets/Screenshot.png)